wpcodefactory/file-renaming-on-upload/readme.txt

 = 2.7.0 - 27/08/2026 =
 * Fix - Fixed `.gitattributes` file.
 * Fix - `Requires at least` in readme now uses major version only.
+* Fix - Filename sanitization now only runs while a file upload is actually in progress, so unrelated filename sanitization by WordPress core or other plugins is no longer affected.
+* Fix - "Update permalink" option no longer relies on `sanitize_file_name` hook priorities and only updates the attachment slug when the file was actually renamed.
+* Dev - New filter: `frou_before_sanitize_file_name`.
+* Dev - New filter: `frou_is_upload_in_progress`.

 = 2.6.9 - 07/08/2026 =
 * Dev - Removed `load_plugin_textdomain` and `load_textdomain()` functions.